 It’s easy to see why this practical and visually pleasing addition has become a staple of the modern kitchen and one of the most requested upgrades for kitchen remodels.

-According to This Old House, the kitchen island as we know it became popular in the mid 20th century.
+The kitchen island as we know it became popular in the mid-20th century.
 Although separate work tables could be found in kitchens in the 19th century and as far back as colonial America, it wasn’t until the 1950s that islands really caught on.

 The popularity of Islands grew as kitchens began to take up a more central place in a house and became a place for family and guests to hang out.
 The evolution of the mid-century kitchen was influenced at least in part by Frank Llyod Wright’s open living spaces.

-By the 1960s, more upscale designer kitchens began to incorporate islands with prep sinks, cooktops, and built-in appliances.
+By the 1960s, more upscale designer kitchens began incorporating islands with prep sinks, cooktops, and built-in appliances.
 Though these design features were not widely available at the time, they would foreshadow the current trend of the working island.

 Another big name to influence the popularity of islands was Julia Child.
 As America watched her prepare meals from her televised kitchen island, they began to see cooking as a hobby and an art form rather than just a chore.
 As the kitchen became more of a living space, the popularity of functional islands grew.

-An island can be the perfect accent piece to a kitchen.
+An island can be the perfect accent piece for a kitchen.
 Its central location draws the eye and can visually tie together the entire space.
-There’s no need for the island to match the surrounding countertops and cabinets.
+The island does not need to match the surrounding countertops and cabinets.
 A contrasting or complimentary design cleanses the visual pallet and makes it easier to appreciate the unique design touches of both the island and the kitchen around it.
 Like a rock in a Zen garden, an island can be a striking yet simple use of negative space.

 An island can contrast in color, texture, and materials.